Hitman (DC Comics): Other appearances

 He also made an appearance in Batman Chronicles #4, building to the release of the series.
 The Annual and the Batman issue are included in the first trade paperback.

 During Grant Morrison's run on JLA, Tommy was briefly considered for membership.
 The only reason he shows up is to check out Wonder Woman with his X-ray vision, after which he turns down their offer due to low pay.

 He has also appeared in the titles Azrael, Sovereign Seven and Resurrection Man, none written by Garth Ennis.
 The majority of Sovereign Seven is considered non-canonical due to the revelation in the last issue.

 He cameos in 2014's Batman and Robin #27, where Batman escapes into Noonan's bar from the old Gotham Prohibition tunnels.
 In the bar Batman meets Hacken, who offers him and his prisoner a drink.
 Batman declines and leaves, passing pictures of all the main cast of Hitman.

-In other media

-Tommy Monaghan is mentioned in the Justice League Unlimited episode "Double Date", where crime boss Steven Mandragora refers to him as a hired killer who "accidentally" fell onto a train track and was killed.